Laviska Shenault Jr. Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 Season Stats

-- So far this season, 17.1% of the 333 passes thrown by his team have gone Shenault's way.
+- Shenault has been the target of 57 of his team's 333 passing attempts this season, or 17.1% of the target share.

-- Shenault (three red zone targets) has been the recipient of 11.1% of his team's 27 red zone pass attempts.
+- Shenault has seen the ball thrown his way three times in the red zone this season, 11.1% of his team's 27 red zone pass attempts.

-- The Jaguars, who rank 31st in the NFL in points scored, have attempted a pass 61.2% of the time while opting for the ground attack 38.8% of the time.
+- The Jaguars, who rank 31st in the NFL in points scored, have dropped back to pass 61.2% of the time while running the football 38.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Shenault's matchup with the 49ers.